-By Ashwin Dewan
+By Ashwin Dewan • 7 min read

 Proteins are made up of 22 building blocks called amino acids.
 Of these, nine are essential and because our body cannot make them, they have to come from our diet.
 Even if your child is a vegetarian, she can get all the protein she needs by following a well-planned vegetarian diet.

-Some protein-rich foods for vegetarians include:
+Some protein-rich vegetarian foods for include:

 Note: Legumes are often considered incomplete proteins.
 Having them with white rice forms a complete protein diet.
 For example, beans are one type of legumes.
 One benefit of consuming beans and grains like white rice is the amino acids they provide.
 Both beans and grains are incomplete proteins as they lack some essential amino acids.
 However, together they complement each other.